AdobeDocs/analytics-2.0-apis/oauth-curl.md

 To generate an access token:

 1. Replace `{AUTH CODE QUERY PARAMETER}` with the auth code you copied from the previous step in the above cURL request.
-1. Replace {CLIENT ID} in the above request with the Client ID from your Oauth client.
+1. Replace `{CLIENT ID}` in the above request with the Client ID from your Oauth client.
-1. Replace {ClIENT SECRET} in the above request with the Client Secret from your Oauth client.
+1. Replace `{CLIENT SECRET}` in the above request with the Client Secret from your Oauth client.
 1. Run the cURL command.
 The response includes an `access_token` attribute, as shown below:

 ```json